IFB-ElixirFr/biosphere/docs/index.md

 * [2] An operating center (tab [myVM](https://biosphere.france-bioinformatique.fr/cloud)) to manage your cloud deployments with single virtual machines (VM) or complex applications with multiple VMs,
 * [3] A [data center](https://biosphere.france-bioinformatique.fr/data) where you will find common public data available in the clouds.

-To use the clouds of IFB-Biosphere, you need to ask for an account, and get membership of an active group (see menu `Sign in`).
+To use the clouds of IFB-Biosphere, you need to ask for an account, and get membership of an active group (see menu `Sign in` of this documentation).
 Then, you will need to set up your personnal parameters [5].
 And finally, you are ready to launch your VMs from the RAINBio catalogue.

 The Support menu [4] provides the **current status and usage** of the whole infrastructure and the **address of our online helpdesk** to get help in case of troubles.